jmoggridge/tyrosine_recombinases_and_RIT_elements/README.md

 #### June 11th

-Nested CV finished - -saved ./results/07-08
+Nested CV finished - -saved ./results/07-08.
+Results look awesome again (too awesome).

 Still trying to rewrite script to retrieve NCBI data linked to cdd specific proteins...
+ - try to use webhistories
+ - try to chunk requests into smaller than 50 for protein,
+ - try to chunk into smaller than 10 for nucleotides...

 Restarting regular CV with new model set.
 Needed to change: